arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

     decor.set_ion('na', int_con=10,   ex_con=140, rev_pot=50, method='nernst/na')
     decor.set_ion('k',  int_con=54.4, ex_con=2.5, rev_pot=-77)

-With that, we have set the default initial membrane voltage to -55 mV; the default initial temperature to 300 K; the default axial resistivity to 35.4 Ω·cm; and the default membrane capacitance to 0.01 F/m².
+We have set the default initial membrane voltage to -55 mV; the default initial temperature to 300 K; the default axial resistivity to 35.4 Ω·cm; and the default membrane capacitance to 0.01 F/m².

-We also set the initial properties of the *na* and *k* ions because they will be utilized by the mechanisms we define in the coming sections.
+We also set the initial properties of the *na* and *k* ions because they will be utilized by the density mechanisms that we will be adding shortly.
 For both ions we set the default initial concentration and external concentration measures in mM;
 and we set the default initial reversal potential in mV.
 For the *na* ion, we additionally indicate the the progression on the reversal potential during the simulation will be dictated by the *nernst*